AllanOnyonka-ltsm/WildFire/README.md

 ---

 ## Contact
-If you'd like help with enhancements, model training, or debugging, open an issue or contact the repo owner.
+If you'd like help with enhancements, model training, or debugging, open an issue or contact me at @bisongaallan@gmail.com